Yves Ngabu: Personal life

-His parents emigrated to Belgium from the Democratic Republic of Congo when his father, professional footballer Jean-Pierre Mbemba-Ngabu, was signed by R.S.C.
+His parents emigrated to France and Belgium from the Democratic Republic of Congo when his father, professional footballer Jean-Pierre Mbemba-Ngabu, was signed by R.S.C.
 Anderlecht; he later played for K.S.V.
 Roeselare during the time he was born.
+Ngabu holds both Congolese and French nationalities from his father.

 Yves played in the lower leagues of Belgian football with KSKV Zwevezele as a forward.